jaminyah/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

 2. Insert Mode

-  Press **i** to enter insert mode.
-Insert mode allows text to be added to or deleted from the file.
+Press `i` to enter insert mode.
+Insert mode allows text to be added or deleted from the file.

 ## Running Hugo Server at the Command Line